 Convener: Craig Simpson, MAPA Racial Justice/Decolonization Working Group

-Presenters: Kristin Wyman-Nipmuc artist and activist; spoke recently at forum on “Decolonizing Thoreau”; Faries Gray- Sagamore of the Massachusett tribe at Ponkapoag- spokesperson of many Indigenous issues and advocate for land justice for the Massachusett tribe.
+Presenters: Kristin Wyman-Nipmuc artist and activist; spoke recently at forum on “Decolonizing Thoreau”; Faries Gray- Sagamore of the Massachusett tribe at Ponkapoag- spokesperson of many Indigenous issues and advocate for land justice for the Massachusett tribe; Kisha James, president, Wellesley College Native American Student Association and active member of UAINE (United American Indians of New England).

 Organizing: The Inside/Outside Strategy